wesib/wesib/README.md

 It is possible to attach shadow root to custom element by decorating the component with `@AttachShadow` decorator.

 If shadow DOM is supported, then a shadow root will be attached to element.
-Otherwise an element itself will be used as shadow root.
+Otherwise, an element itself will be used as shadow root.
 In both cases the shadow root will be available in component context under `[ShadowContentRoot]` key.

 The `@AttachShadow` decorator automatically enables a `ShadowDomSupport` feature.